Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

   The model in this example is `WNC-Rome` and the firmware version currently running is `wnc.bios-1.2.5`.

-### Compute Node BIOS Workaround for HPE CRAY EX425 Procedure
+### Compute node BIOS workaround for HPE CRAY EX425 procedure

 1. (`ncn#`) Search for a FAS image record with `cray` as the manufacturer, `Node1.BIOS` as the target, and `HPE CRAY EX425` as the model.